gsmainclusivetechlab/mmapi-android-sdk/README.md

 Follow the steps to perform unit testing

+ ### Step 1

- Step 1:Clone The project using Https or SSH
+ Clone The project using Https or SSH

-#### HTTPS
+HTTPS

 ```
 https://github.com/gsmainclusivetechlab/mmapi-android-sdk.git

 ```

-#### SSH
+SSH

 ```
 git@github.com:gsmainclusivetechlab/mmapi-android-sdk.git

 ```

+### Step 2:

-Step 2:Import the project in android studio
+    Import the project in android studio

+### Step 3:

-Step 3:Got to test directory under project Directory
+     Got to test directory under project Directory

+### Step 4:

-Step 4:Test directory contains test classes for each module and for static classes
+     Test directory contains test classes for each module and for static classes

+### Step 5

-Step 5:Run a class or a specific function and verify the test cases
+     Run a class or a specific function and verify the test cases